demandchain/developer.offerengine.com/content/v1/advanced.md

 ---
-title: Additional Requests
+title: Additional Calls
 ---

-# Additional Requests
+# Additional Calls

-The following requests provide additional functionality which are not necessary to provide Deem Offers to your customers.
+The following requests provide additional functionality which are not necessary to provide Deem Offers deals to your customers.

 ## Deals